-All of the above nominees were elected to their present term of office by a vote of Shareholders at a Shareholders meeting, the notice of which was accompanied by a management information circular.
+All of the above nominees were elected to their present term of office by a vote of Shareholders at a Shareholders meeting, other than Mr. Gourley and Dr. Aryee, the notice of which was accompanied by a management information circular.

 Ingrid J. Hibbard, LL.B is currently a director and the Chief Executive Officer of the Company.
-Ms. Hibbard has spent her life in the mining industry, beginning with Ingamar Explorations Limited, an exploration company formed by her parents, which acquired large tracts of exploration land, including land surrounding Detour Lake.
+Ms. Hibbard is a director of Kirkland Lake Gold Inc. Ms. Hibbard has spent her life in the mining industry, beginning with Ingamar Explorations Limited, an exploration company formed by her parents, which acquired large tracts of exploration land, including land surrounding Detour Lake.
 Ms. Hibbard is the President and Chief Executive Officer and a director of Pelangio Exploration Inc. and was the Chief Executive Officer of PDX Resources Inc. (formerly Pelangio Mines Inc.) from 1997 to 2009.
 Ms. Hibbard has played a key role throughout the history of the Detour Lake mine property including as President of Pelangio-Larder Mines Limited which, in 1998, acquired the property under a joint venture with Franco-Nevada Mining Company Limited from Placer Dome (CLA) Ltd. (now Newmont) up to Pelangio's sale of the Detour Lake assets to Detour Gold Corporation in 2007.
 Ms. Hibbard holds a Bachelor of Arts degree and an LL.B from the University of Western Ontario and is called to the Bar in both Ontario and Manitoba.
 Ms. Hibbard's law practice focused on mining and securities law, with clients ranging from junior exploration companies to major mining companies.
-Ms. Hibbard is currently a director of Kirkland Lake Gold Inc.